egozhuk/Countify/README.md

 I don't know what to erite here, because it's the simplest calculator.

 List of supported operations will be expanded in future updates)

+Possible errors while installation:
+1) Program from not tested developer:
+  1.1) Go to your program in Finder, push control and click open.
+Now it should offer to open program.